 I won’t say that all the places we stayed at and all the routes we followed, were deserted.
 Patnitop, Basholi and even Gulabgarh (a popular pilgrim site) were pretty common among tourists of different tastes, but towns like Bhaderwah and Sarthal made it up to us.
 Roads connecting both the towns, moreover the entire Basholi-Sarthal to Bhaderwah to Sansari to Patnitop route were absolutely unseen, particularly among the motorcycle community in India.

 So let’s discuss the entire 7 days Jammu to Killar road trip itinerary one day at a time…

 Also Read: My First Real Motorbiking Experience In the Himalayas

 Except for a few bumpy patches as we neared Basholi, the entire route from Jammu to Basholi offered a sweet and comfortable ride.
 The journey took off with a steep climb, with unbearably charming views over the adjoining valleys and a beautiful railroad connecting Jammu to Katra.

 Though there are few alternative routes to reach Jammu to Basholi, we followed the one that took us to Mansar Lake in Buttal for it is one of the highlights in the region with its history belonging to the time of Mahabharata.
-A bit of quick nibbling near Mansar Lake and we hit the road again, for a better half of the day’s driving.
+After a bit of quick nibbling near Mansar Lake and we hit the road again, for a better half of the day’s driving.

-- Despite ongoing construction in few places, most of the Jammu to Basholi route offers a pretty smooth ride.
+- Despite ongoing construction in a few places, most of the Jammu to Basholi route offers a pretty smooth ride.